BLiTz3R/number-guesser/README.md

 - Player can choose to play again.

 v0.1: GUI and functionality done.
 Numbers are fixed and need to reload to start a new game.

+v0.2: Pretty much complete.
+Winning number is random between 1 and 20.
+Turned the whole code to IIFE to avoid cheating.